Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 >Given a string, find the length of the <b>longest substring</b> in it with <b>no more than `K` distinct characters</b>.
 >
->You can assume that K is less than or equal to the length of the given string.
+>You can assume that `K` is less than or equal to the length of the given string.

-This problem follows the Sliding Window pattern, and we can use a similar dynamic sliding window strategy as discussed in <b>Smallest Subarray with a given sum</b>.
-We can use a HashMap to remember the frequency of each character we have processed.
+This problem follows the <b>Sliding Window pattern</b>, and we can use a similar dynamic <i>sliding window</i> strategy as discussed in <b>Smallest Subarray with a given sum</b>.
+We can use a <b>HashMap</b> to remember the frequency of each character we have processed.
 Here is how we will solve this problem:

-1. First, we will insert characters from the beginning of the string until we have `K` distinct characters in the HashMap.
+1. First, we will insert characters from the beginning of the string until we have `K` distinct characters in the <b>HashMap</b>.
-2. These characters will constitute our sliding window.
+2. These characters will constitute our <i>sliding window</i>.
 We are asked to find the longest such window having no more than `K` distinct characters.
 We will remember the length of this window as the longest window so far.
-3. After this, we will keep adding one character in the sliding window (i.e., slide the window ahead) in a stepwise fashion.
+3. After this, we will keep adding one character in the <i>sliding window</i> (i.e., slide the window ahead) in a stepwise fashion.
-4. In each step, we will try to shrink the window from the beginning if the count of distinct characters in the HashMap is larger than `K`.
-We will shrink the window until we have no more than `K` distinct characters in the HashMap.
+4. In each step, we will try to shrink the window from the beginning if the count of distinct characters in the <b>HashMap</b> is larger than `K`.
+We will shrink the window until we have no more than `K` distinct characters in the <b>HashMap</b>.
 This is needed as we intend to find the longest window.
-5. While shrinking, we’ll decrement the character’s frequency going out of the window and remove it from the HashMap if its frequency becomes zero.
+5. While shrinking, well decrement the characters frequency going out of the window and remove it from the <b>HashMap</b> if its frequency becomes zero.
-6. At the end of each step, we’ll check if the current window length is the longest so far, and if so, remember its length.
+6. At the end of each step, well check if the current window length is the longest so far, and if so, remember its length.

 ````js
 function longestSubstringWithKdistinct(str, k) {